rerdavies/pipedal/README.md

 *   `pipedaltest`: Test cases for pipedald.

-In production, the pipedald web server serves the PiPedal web socket, as well as HTML from the  built react components.
+In production, the pipedald web server serves the PiPedal web socket, as well as static HTML from the  built react components.
 But while debugging, it is much more convenient to use the React debug server for React sources, and configure pipedald to serve only the websocket.